v-gilbert/quantumbenchmarkzoo/content/figure-of-merit/application-fom.md

 # Application Figure of Merit

-This section introduces the different figure of merit employed depending on the application context.
+This section introduces the different figures of merit employed depending on the application context.

 ## Optimization